 Do you ever feel like you've been doing biomedical treatments, detox, and therapies and have been to several doctors for years?
 You’ve seen some incremental gains, but not the huge leaps you seek.
 Are you left wondering, now what do I do?

 Below, I share my thoughts on what comes next and offer some additional support from our amazing doctors featured in the Autism Recovery Summit 3 Doctor's Panel.

 My question would be: “Have you really tried everything?”

-It could be as simple as a shift from chronic constipation, lack of directed focus on a specific type of detoxification or simply a missing mineral that makes all the difference.
+It could be as simple as a shift from chronic constipation, a lack of directed focus on a specific type of detoxification, or simply a missing mineral that makes all the difference.

 — Luminara Serdar, BS, MBA, NMT

-“… What I've been working on this year is really trying to identify and describe the different medical parts of autism because autism is a medical condition… As a family you may be confused because you feel like you did it all but maybe you didn't… I feel are the seven different medical parts of autism, which include: autoimmunity, brain chemistry, detoxification, genetics, your gut, digestion, diet, hormones and mitochondria.
+“… What I've been working on this year is really trying to identify and describe the different medical parts of autism because autism is a medical condition… As a family, you may be confused because you feel like you did it all but maybe you didn't… I feel are seven different medical parts of autism, which include: autoimmunity, brain chemistry, detoxification, genetics, your gut, digestion, diet, hormones, and mitochondria.

 — Dr. Jared Skowron, Wallingford, Connecticut, USA